 Keep a record of any questions and concerns you have, and bring those to your follow-up examination.

 Taking care of hearing aids

-Keep the hearing aids away from heat.
+Keep the hearing aids away from heat and moisture.

 Avoid the use of hairspray and other hair products when the hearing aid is in place.

 Turn off hearing aids when they are not in use.

 A medical examination is required before purchasing a hearing aid.
 Hearing aids can be purchased from an otolaryngologist (a doctor who specializes in disorders of the ear, nose, throat, and related structures of the head and neck), an audiologist (a specialist who can evaluate and manage hearing and balance problems), or an independent company.
 Styles and prices vary widely.
 The National Institute on Deafness and Other Communication Disorders recommends asking the following questions when buying hearing aids: